mrocklin/thesis/kalman.md

 ### Features

-We note two features of the computation
+We note two features of the computation:

 1. Common-subexpressions are identified, computed once, and shared.
 In particular we can see that $H \Sigma H^T + R$ is shared between the two outputs.
 2. This same subexpression is fed into a `POSV` routine for the solution of symmetric positive definite matrices.
 The inference system determined that because $H$ is full rank, and $\Sigma$ and $R$ are symmetric positive definite that $H \Sigma H^T + R$ is symmetric positive definite.